GELOR-WEB/GELOR-WEB/README.md

 # Hey there! 👋

-I'm a 4th-year Computer Science student at Holy Angel University, currently pursuing an internship as part of my curriculum.
+I'm a Computer Science graduate , currently working on some side projects while applying for jobs.

 I design and build web applications with a focus on functionality and solving real-world problems.
 If an idea pops into my head, I build it.

+## 🏢 What I built
+* **Disposal Form System:** A web portal for managing facility disposal requests.

 ## 🔭 What I'm currently working on
-* **Koji:** A B2B SaaS project I'm developing with React & Vite.
-* **Disposal Form System:** A web portal for managing facility disposal requests.
 * **Barbershop Booking Website:** A scheduling platform for client appointments.

 ## 🛠 Tools I use